Insights & Discussion

 2022 Traditional Medicine Research Jujube (Ziziphus jujuba Mill.
 (Rhamnaceae)): a review on its pharmacological properties and phytochemistry Aafi E, Reza M, Mirabzadeh M

-Theoretical Article Anticancer Antioxidant Neuroprotective
+Theoretical Article Anticancer Antioxidant Jujube

 The research implemented an analysis of the jujube tree, its fruit, and its long history of usage in traditional medicine, focusing primarily on its use in traditional Persian and Chinese medicines.
 The varied geographical distribution of the tree was studied, especially its presence in tropical and subtropical regions across Europe and Asia.
 Researchers took into account the tree’s resilience to soil salinity and alkalinity as part of its general characteristics.